NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 * Clarified that stateless types act like regular empty types in all cases except when declared as direct subobjects of classes.

 * Explicitly noted that the alignment of stateless subobjects will be respected by their containers.

+# Standard notes:

+* [intro.object]/5-6: Explains how base classes can be zero sized.
+Also explains that different instances of the same type must have distinct addresses.
+* [basic.lval]/10: The "strict aliasing rule".
+* [class]/4: States that member subobjects cannot be zero sized.
+But explicitly does not mention base classes.

 # Acknowledgments